Climate activists disrupt UK newspaper deliveries

 "The groups are using disruption and their consistent manipulation of the truth to suit their own personal and political agendas," it added in a statement.

-Newsprinters, which runs the plants, said printing had been transferred to other sites and apologised to customers for "late deliveries".
+Newsprinters, which runs the plants, said printing had been transferred to other sites and apologised to customers "due to late deliveries".

-The Times also apologised to readers unable to buy copies and said on Twitter it was "working to get newspapers delivered to retailers as soon as possible".
+The Times also apologised to readers unable to buy the newspaper and said on Twitter it was "working to get newspapers delivered to retailers as soon as possible".

 - 'Completely unacceptable' -